What Grieving Friends Wish You'd Say

 I got some thoughtful notes like this one, from a woman genuinely struggling to figure out how to navigate her friends' grief.
 She is certainly not alone in this:

 Thank you for this article.
 Very helpful information.
 I have used at least five of the "what not to say" phrases, although I did mean well at the time.
 And I am grateful for the "how to help" ideas.
 In the past, I did very little to help grieving friends because I was afraid that something I might do or say would upset them.
 I look forward to other articles on these topics.

 On meaning well

-Until I'd been through catastrophic grief, I was the person who said the 'what not to say' things.
+Until I'd been through catastrophic grief, I was the person who said these what not to say phrases.
 It's human nature to want to find language to express these universal feelings.
-OF COURSE you meant well.
+Of course, you meant well.
 That absolutely comes through.
-I wrote this to help us all find more effective ways to manage these impossible situations.
-You really raise a painful point when you said that you did 'very little' for grieving friends because you were so afraid you'd upset them.
-That's why I wanted to write about this, and will continue to.
-I just kept thinking there must be a better way to handle this than either feeling abandoned or resentful or avoiding people.
-I so appreciate your feedback on this.
-I know a lot of people feel as you do — helpless and uncertain what to do or say.
-I'm going to keep writing about it and gathering mor e information because there is no handbook.
+I wrote this to help us find more effective ways to manage these impossible situations.
+You really raise a painful point when you said that you did very little for grieving friends because you were so afraid you'd upset them.
+That's why I wanted to write about this and will continue to.
+I just kept thinking there must be a better way to handle grief than feeling abandoned or resentful or avoidant.
+I so appreciate your feedback.
+I know a lot of people feel as you do—helpless and uncertain of what to do or say.
+I'm going to keep writing about it and gathering more information.

 In the end, just be there.
 Let your open heart help heal their broken heart.